 This savory mung bean millet porridge is a typical breakfast that you’ll find in many Asian families.
 It’s simple to make, low in fat, and easy to digest.

 - 1 medium carrot

 - 3 tablespoons finely chopped cilantro

 - 2 teaspoons pure sesame oil

 - 3 tablespoons finely chopped chive or green onion

 - Soak mung beans and mushroom in two separate bowls for at least 4 hours.
 (I usually soak them overnight so they will be ready for the recipe the next morning).
 Drain and rinse briefly with water.

 - Trim off the hard stems of soaked mushrooms.
 Dice mushrooms and carrot.

 - Place soaked mung bean, mushrooms, carrot, millet, and sweet rice in a pressure cooker.
 Cover the pressure cooker with lid.
 Cook under low steady steam for 6 minutes after the pressure is built up.

-- Remove the pressure cooker from heat and let the pressure release.
-Stir in salt and garnish with cilantro and green onion.
+Remove the pressure cooker from heat and let the pressure release.
+Stir in salt and garnish with cilantro, green onion, and sesame oil.
 Serve hot.